cosmos/sdk-tutorials/academy/3-ibc/ica-v2.md

 #### Register an interchain account

 The `RegisterInterchainAccount` flow was discussed on the controller side already, where it triggered a handshake.
-On the host side, there's an complementary part of the flow, but here it's triggered in the `OnChanOpenTry` step of the handshake which will create the interchain account.
+On the host side, there's a complementary part of the flow, but here it's triggered in the `OnChanOpenTry` step of the handshake which will create the interchain account.

 <HighlightBox type="note">